vivaria/edisonrul.ing/README.md

 ## SWORD OF DEEP-SEATED

-*   "Sword of Deep-Seated's" second effect is a Trigger Effect.
+*   "Sword of Deep-Seated"'s second effect is a Trigger Effect.
 *   If your "Sangan" equipped with your "Sword of Deep-Seated" is sent to the Graveyard, the effect of "Sangan" and "Sword of Deep-Seated" form a Chain.
 You decide their order on the Chain.
 *   If "Sword of Deep-Seated" is sent to the Graveyard while resolving "Reasoning", its effect starts a new Chain after you finish resolving "Reasoning".

 ## SWORD OF KUSANAGI

-*   "Sword of Kusanagi's" second effect activates in the Graveyard.
+*   "Sword of Kusanagi"'s second effect activates in the Graveyard.
 *   If you control your opponent's Spirit Monster and you equip it with "Sword of Kusanagi", when the Spirit Monster is returned to your opponent's hand and "Sword of Kusanagi" is destroyed, its second effect activates.
-*   If you add your opponent's "Sword of Kusanagi" to your hand with "Exchange" and equip it to a Spirit Monster you control, when the Spirit Monster is returned to its owner's hand and "Sword of Kusanagi" is destroyed, "Sword of Kusanagi's" effect does not activate.
+*   If you add your opponent's "Sword of Kusanagi" to your hand with "Exchange" and equip it to a Spirit Monster you control, when the Spirit Monster is returned to its owner's hand and "Sword of Kusanagi" is destroyed, "Sword of Kusanagi"'s effect does not activate.

 ## SWORD OF SPARKLES